Hanjian: Qing dynasty

+During the 1911 Revolution, in contrast to the Qing government's designation of the term, the revolutionary party's anti-Manchu propaganda gave rise to a new meaning of the term, referring to Han Chinese who acted as accomplices to the Manchus and harmed their fellow Han people as hanjian.

+20th century and the Second Sino-Japanese War

 A Chinese propaganda poster titled "Fate of Hanjians", published by the Capital City Resistance War Supporters Association of All Citizens, was posted throughout Nanjing soon after the Battle of Nanking.
 Clockwise from top right: a hanjian being beaten by a mob; a hanjian who sends a signal to enemy aircraft will die in an air raid; the severed head of a hanjian put on display as a warning to others; a hanjian will be arrested and shot.

-The term hanjian emerged from a "conflation of political and ethnic identities, which was often blurred in the expression of Chinese nationalism."
+Later, the term hanjian was evolved to mean "conflation of political and ethnic identities, which was often blurred in the expression of Chinese nationalism."
 It is a label applied to individuals who are designated collaborators and by which were not all ethnically Han.
 The modern usage of the term stems from the Second Sino-Japanese War in which circumstances forced political figures in China to choose between resistance and collaboration.
 The nuance in understanding why Chinese individuals would decide to cooperate with the Japanese obscures the seemingly clear-cut definition of hanjian, evolving it into an ambiguous term in modern history.

 When observing the era of the Sino-Japanese War, there tends to be two types of hanjian: the educated and intellectuals, who "simply wanted to get power and wealth for themselves"; and the poor and uneducated, whose poverty drove them to collaborate and whose "ignorance saved them from even thinking they had to justify what they were doing".
 Due to this notion and the modern ambiguity of the term, each of these two categories had various motives with the majority being different but some overlapping.